Mattermost supports plugins that offer powerful features for extending and deeply integrating with both the server and web/desktop apps.

 That’s it!
 Submit your pull request.

-If you have any questions, feel free to ask in the Developer Toolkit channel of our Mattermost community instance.
+If you have any questions, feel free to ask in the Extensions channel of our Mattermost community instance.